anjalisingh1109/PHP_hunt/README.md

 Step 2:
 Download and Install the Test Mail Server Tool(toolheap.com/test-mail-server-tool) start at port 25
+Mail sent to local server file is automatically formed and all the emails will be displayed here.

 Step 3: Connect a MySQL Database to PHP open my localhost/phpmyadmin/